Cakem1x/Google_codejam_IOManager_Java/README.md

 }</pre>

 The local variable cntr counts how many values have already been put into this problem and is handled by super.addValue(o), so don't forget to call it.

+There are source files in the exampleStoreCredit folder using the code displayed here to "solve" the StoreCredit-problem with a dummy-solver. (the solver doesn't actually do something so you won't get spoilered)